vipulnaik/diet-exercise-health/notes/2023-wisdom-tooth-removal.md

 it easier to access dental care (dental offices will be open at the time).

-#### Have Tylenol handy and take it in case the pain is unbearable
+#### Have Tylenol and Ibuprofen handy and take it in case the pain is unbearable

-I already have a bit of Tylenol.
-Check that I still have it and that it's not past the expiration date, and keep it handy to take in case the pain is unbearable.
-I haven't taken Tylenol before, so it may be worth taking it once just to get a sense for the effet it has.
+The Tylenol I have at home has expired, so I need to get a new batch of tylenol.
+I should also get ibuprofen.
+I might also explore trying a small dose of both in advance to check if I have any adverse reactions to either medication.

 #### Contact the dental office in case of suspected dry socket